“I don’t know how to draw! I’m bad at it!”

 You are free to buy a ticket to a place you’ve never been to and figure out later how you’ll plan.
 You’re free to ignore your fear and try something new, out of your comfort zone.
 And I bet you $5 it will end up excellent!

 Back to Being “Bad at Drawing”

 You are not “bad at drawing.”
 You just haven’t tried enough!
 Me, I can bust out vibrant cartoons and lovely sketched faces in about two seconds because I have drawn about 10 people a day for roughly 28 years.
-Much practice = extra skill, and having drawing skills has proven super useful, in the classroom, for presents, to help others, and for general entertainment.
+Much practice = extra skill, and having skills in creative drawings has proven super useful, in the classroom, for presents, to help others, and for general entertainment.